- This project was awarded to Cemex Construction Materials Pacific, LLC in April 2017.

 While most of the work can be completed through nighttime lane and ramp closures, some overnight full highway closures are needed to keep crews and the traveling public safe.
 Due to limited shoulder space, there is not enough room for construction crews and traffic to safely share the road in some areas.
 Drivers can expect:

-- Up to 10 full closures of all westbound lanes.
+- Up to six full closures of all westbound lanes.

-- Up to four full closures of all eastbound lanes.
+- Up to three full closures of all eastbound lanes.

 - Up to three full closures of Southeast Everett Mall Way.